-5.8 All resources must be provided in such a way (for example, as regards frequency, location, access points) that minimises competitive behaviour or the dominance of individual animals.
+5.8 All resources must be provided in a way (for example as regards. frequency, location and access points) that minimises competitive behaviour or the dominance of individual animals.

-• There must be multiples of all resources (food, water bowls and sleeping areas).
+There must be multiples of all resources (food, water bowls and sleeping areas), equal or greater than the number of dogs in the unit.
 Dogs must be carefully monitored, especially at feeding times.